Here are some FAQs about our company profile pages

 What is the scoring based on?

 We rate companies, brands and products based on the brand owner known as the ultimate holding company (UHC).
-This reflects the fact that the UHC ultimately has power over what a subsidiary company does.
+This means you can see exactly where your money goes when you buy a product and also reflects the fact that the UHC ultimately has power over what a brand does.

-If there is no category heading it means that there are no stories in that category for that company.
-You can find out more about the ratings categories here.
+If there is no category heading it means that there are no stories in that category for that brand.

 How do I see more information on the stories behind the scores?